 U.S. Rep. Doug Collins

 The charismatic congressman from Gainesville has emerged as a hero to Trump supporters because of his sharp defense of the president in Congressional hearings.
 The ranking Republican on the House Judiciary Committee, Collins represents the most conservative district in Georgia and is a robust fundraiser with close ties to the White House and the Perdue family.
-Collins said it “is something that I would look at.”
+Collins has applied for the role.

 Lt.
 Gov. Geoff Duncan